Rebar in Concrete

 First of all, what is rebar?
-Rebar is fabricated steel rods used for reinforcement in concrete.
+Rebar is fabricated steel or synthetic rods used for reinforcement in concrete.

 Rebar is important to install in concrete slabs, like driveways and patios, because it keeps the slab sections even and held together tightly.
 Rebar prevents the big, wide cracks and this is why: